silentfuzzle/TheWritersNet/README.md

 * Store master Adventurous Reader map JSON in the database
 * Add links to Adventurous Reader map when user navigates between pages
 * Store user progress map JSON in the database
-* Add ability for users to add inline comments
-* Add ability for users to add inline critiques

 ### Nice to Have Website Functionality
-* Add ability for users to add links to outside websites
 * Add ability for users to create tables
 * Add ability for users to add images via url
 * Add ability for users to place sections side by side with bootstrap
+* Add ability for users to add inline comments
+* Add ability for users to add inline critiques
 * Add comment and critique voting system
 * Add user reputation